 Now that you know your facts, the salary question should be a little less intimidating, but that doesn’t mean you want to jump into it right away.

-If you are asked what you currently make (btw this is an illegal question in most states!) or what you would like to make during the interview process, try to defer the question.
+an illegal question in most states!) or what you would like to make during the interview process, try to defer the question.
 Either way, you’d prefer to wait until you know more about the role.

 You can say something cooperative but firm such as, “I am very interested in this job, and I’m sure we can agree on a salary once we have both determined that there is a good fit here.”